openxla/shardy/docs/sharding_representation.md

 #### Open

-An open dimension is open for propagation to further shard it along additional axes, i.e. the specified dimension sharding doesn’t have to be the final sharding of that dimension.
+An open dimension is open for propagation to further shard it along additional axes, i.e. the specified dimension sharding doesn't have to be the final sharding of that dimension.
 This is similar (but not exactly the same as) to

 *   [`jax.sharding.PartitionSpec.UNCONSTRAINED`](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.PartitionSpec)
-*   GSPMD’s `unspecified_dims`
+*   GSPMD's `unspecified_dims`

 If a dimension is open we add a `?` following the axes that the dimension is already sharded on (see example below).

 #### Closed

-A closed dimension is one that isn’t available for propagation to add further sharding to, i.e. the specified dimension sharding is the final sharding of that dimension and it can’t be changed.
-A common use case of this is how GSPMD (usually) doesn’t modify the input/output arguments of a module, or how with `jax.jit`, the user specified `in_shardings` are static - they can’t change.
+A closed dimension is one that isn't available for propagation to add further sharding to, i.e. the specified dimension sharding is the final sharding of that dimension and it can't be changed.
+A common use case of this is how GSPMD (usually) doesn't modify the input/output arguments of a module, or how with `jax.jit`, the user specified `in_shardings` are static - they can't change.

 We can extend the example from above to have an open dimension and a closed dimension.